Captain Hook: Come Away

 Captain Hook appears in Come Away, portrayed by David Gyasi.
-This version is a ruthless pawnbroker and lower crime lord who is the son of the Mad Hatter, the paternal grandfather of Alice and Peter Pan, making CJ their paternal uncle and the paternal great-uncle of the Darling children, Wendy, Michael and John.
+This version is a ruthless pawnbroker and lower crime lord who is the son of the Mad Hatter, the paternal grandfather of Alice and Peter Pan, making CJ their paternal uncle and the paternal great-uncle of the Darling children, Wendy, Michael and John (through Alice who here replaces Mary as their mother).
 CJ takes care of his father who is showing senility and thus only recognizes Jack; Alice and Peter's father as his son who CJ has always resented having grown up in his older brother's shadow.
 He also seems to blame Jack for the death of David who CJ seemed to view as his favorite nephew, so when Jack comes to his brother to help call off various debt collectors, CJ showing loyalty to his crime lord superiors crushes Jack's right hand leaving it to be amputated.
 Peter in response seeks out a group of street urchins to then rob his uncle of the gold coins he's safe guarding for the various criminal underworld factions before cutting off CJ's left hand in a sword duel (when CJ catches them in the act) before fleeing to parts unknown pursued by CJ and his cohorts.

 Wendy

 Captain Hook appears in Wendy, portrayed by Kevin Pugh, with Gavin Naquin portraying his younger self.
-Wendy here is the youngest to two twin older brothers James and Douglas, who are taken to Neverland by Peter, who here is made ageless after a deity saved him from a disaster that killed his family by sharing her powers with him making him untouched by time.
-This deity who is known as "mother" stops the kids who dwell there from growing up provided they retain faith in her otherwise she lets them rapidly ages into middle age adults.
-When Douglas seems to drown James starts losing faith, finding his right hand start to age prematurely prompting Peter to amputate it, but despite this James continues to grow old and rallies the other adults to kill and consume "mother" in an effort to retain their lost youth with a restored fishing boat.
-When Wendy discovers Douglas survived from seemingly drowning both help Peter revive "mother" after she is harpooned and temporary dies.
-James now with a makeshift hook in place of his right hand can no longer return home with his siblings and their friends, so stays to play with Peter as his new "enemy" Captain Hook, thereby allowing him to live out the rest of his days with the spirit of a child.
+Wendy here has two twin older brothers, James and Douglas, who are taken to Neverland by Peter, here made ageless and untouched by time after a deity shared her powers with him to save him from the disaster that killed his family.
+This deity, known as "Mother", stops the children in (this particular) Neverland from growing up provided they retain faith in her; otherwise, she lets them rapidly age into middle-aged adults.
+When Douglas seems to drown, James starts losing faith and his right hand begins to age prematurely, prompting Peter to amputate it.
+Despite this, James continues to grow old, and rallies the other adults to kill and consume "Mother" in an effort to retain their lost youth with a restored fishing boat.
+When Wendy discovers that Douglas survived, both help Peter revive "Mother" after she is harpooned and temporarily dies.
+James, now with a makeshift hook in place of his right hand, can no longer return home with his siblings and their friends, so stays to play with Peter as his new "enemy" Captain Hook, thereby allowing him to live out the rest of his days with the spirit of a child.